Harshvasoya2737/Quotes_app/README.md

 - **HTTP Package:** Utilized for making API calls to fetch random quotes from an external source.
 - **JSON:** Used for storing and retrieving quotes data, allowing for easy updates and management of the quotes collection.
 - **MVC Architecture:** Ensures that the app's code is clean, organized, and maintainable by separating the data, user interface, and control logic.

+## I'm also sharing you the application screenshots and ui of Quotes App